Affect consciousness: Continuum

-A person with a low level of affect consciousness is expected to be unable to make sense of both his or her own feelings and the emotions of others and to have difficulties attributing causes for his or her own and others' behaviors.
-A person with high AC is expected to make sense of both his or her and others' emotions.
+A person with a low level of affect consciousness is expected to be unable to make sense of both their own feelings and the emotions of others and to have difficulties attributing causes for their own and others' behaviors.
+A person with high AC is expected to make sense of both their and others' emotions.

 Solbakken et al. describes the variations in AC in three levels of conscious.
 "At low levels these scales indicate poor awareness and recognition of affects, a tendency for being overwhelmed by, unable to cope with and unable to decode meaningful information from affect activation, along with disavowal and shutdown of bodily expressive acts and inability to articulate and express semantic descriptions of affective experience.
 At intermediate levels affects are stably recognized and accepted, and both bodily expressive acts and semantic articulation of experience are generally acknowledged.
 Finally, high levels are characterized by capacity for focused and flexible awareness of nuances specific to different contexts and affect intensities, distinct openness to affective activation and its motivating and regulating functions, along with explicit reflection about the information inherent in the affect with its meanings and consequences for one's understanding of both self and others.
 At this level the nonverbal and conceptual expressions of affects are clear, nuanced, authentic and characterized by the experience of choice, responsibility and awareness of others' reactions to one's communications (or lack thereof)".